-RE:source is a publication of the Rockefeller Archive Center (RAC), where a team of archivists, educators, and historians share stories, photo essays, timelines, educational resources, and updates on new research in RAC collections.
+RE:source is a publication of the Rockefeller Archive Center (RAC), where a team of researchers, archivists, and educators, share stories, photo essays, timelines, educational resources, and updates on new research in RAC collections.

 Subscribe to our email newsletter to learn about new content.